katewar/rock-paper-scissors/README.md

-# rock-paper-scissors
+# Rock, Paper, Scissors!
-A rock, paper, scissors game to be played in a JavaScript console
+This is a simple rock, paper, scissors game to be played in a Javascript console for The Odin Project.